Pirates vs. Mariners Player Props Betting Odds

 France Stats

-- France has 50 hits with 13 doubles, five home runs, 15 walks and 23 RBI.
-He's also stolen one base.
+- France has 15 doubles, five home runs, 16 walks and 24 RBI (52 total hits).
+He has stolen one base.

 France Recent Games